Sporesirius/YAMS/README.md

 Yet Another Multiboot System
 ===========================

-YAMS or Yet Another Multiboot System is a bootable image designed to be used as a All-in-One USB flash drive.
+YAMS or Yet Another Multiboot System is a bootable image designed to be used as an All-in-One USB flash drive.
 You can boot Windows, Linux ISOs, EFI files or Tools.

 ## Features